mguthrieabf/cobalt/docs/rbac_ABF_Roles.rst

 As mentioned above, the groups and trees (normal and admin) are just a way to index things, the names are arbitrary.

-For convenience (or inconvenience!) the admin tree mirrors the normal tree.

-Normal Tree: rbac.forums.forum.5

-Admin Tree: admin.forums.forum.5

 Groups can (and should) contain multiple roles.
-This means that they cannot easily match the "tree" structure of roles.
+This means that they cannot easily match the dotted name structure of roles.
 The RBAC tree reflects functions that users need to perform, such as "System Administrator", "Club N Directors", "State N Financial Controllers".